prashantchandra07/prashantchandra07/README.md

 - 👋 Hi, I’m @prashantchandra07
-- I'm a developer trying to solve...
+- I'm a developer trying to develop...

 <!---
 prashantchandra07/prashantchandra07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.